Menaprocms/menapro/README.md

 ##Contribute

-Have finded something that does not work as expected?
+Have found something that does not work as expected?
 Tell us or create a pull request.